webNpro/InsForge/docs/insforge-storage-api.md

   "error": "BUCKET_NOT_FOUND",
   "message": "Bucket 'nonexistent' does not exist", "statusCode": 404,
-  "nextAction": "Create the bucket first"
+  "nextActions": "Create the bucket first"
 }
 ```